code-q-web-factory/CodeQ.JumpMarkers/README.md

 }
 ```

-### 4. Usage for editors
+## Usage by editors

-#### Jump markers
+### Create jump marker navigation

-Enable the jump marker for the content NodeType you want to render in the jump marker navigation by setting a title
+Enable the jump marker for the content node you want to render in the jump marker navigation by setting a title
 and optionally a manual anchor id.

-#### Permalinks to content nodes
+### Set permalink to content node

 Choose some content node that you would like to link to, and fill in the `sectionId` property in the inspector.

-After that you will see a button appear below the field to copy the link to this node to the clipboard.

-When you click that button, the link to the given node will be copied to the clipboard.
-Paste it in the "insert link"
+Next, either (a) set a link to the content node by selecting the node in a link search dialog,
+or (b) copy the content node's uri to the clipboard via the "Copy Neos link" or "Copy link" button and paste it into
-field in Aloha editor, and you are done!
+the "insert link" field in the Aloha editor, and you're done!

+## Migration

 ### Update from v1.0

-The property names have changes and some fallbacks were removed, so an automatic migration is not appled.
+The property names have changed and some fallbacks were removed, so an automatic migration is not applied.
 `CodeQ.JumpMarkers:Mixin.SectionConfiguration.DefaultDisabled` was removed,
 `includeInHashMenu` was removed, `hashMenuTitle` was renamed to `jumpMarkerTitle`.